nickgerace/bovine/README.md

 ## Installation

-There are two primary methods for installing `bovine`.
+There are three primary methods for installing `bovine`.

 ### Cargo (recommended)